EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_tracker_left_set()
-Sets a tracker that's on the left side of the robot.
+Sets a parallel tracker that's on the left side of the robot.

 `input` an ez tracking wheel
 <Tabs